Applying to Graduate School

-The Career Planning Office is here and ready to help with your graduate school applications, including reviewing resumes/CV’s and personal statements.
+The CNS Career Center can help you with your graduate school applications, including reviewing your resume/CV and personal statements.

 Before pursuing additional education, ask yourself:

 - Why do I want to go to graduate school?

 - Do I need a graduate degree to further my career?

 - Do I have the passion needed to engage in intensive study?

 - What program will best fit my needs and interests?

 - Should I develop more hands-on experience in my field before attending graduate school?